History of the United States Merchant Marine: The 1840s

 The increased demand for shipping was the result of several factors.
 The discovery in 1848 of gold in California was a major cause along with the wars between Great Britain and China in 1840–42 and 1856–60 threw a part of the China trade into American hands.
 The revolutionary outbreaks of 1848 interrupted European trade, with a resultant benefit to Americans, while the Crimean War, which occupied many European boats in transporting troops and supplies, gave new openings to American ships.
 In addition the natural growth in population, wealth, and production necessitated increased shipping.

 The volume of mail between the United States and Europe increased substantially during this period, and the capacity of the sailboat to deliver this mail efficiently and within a reasonable time was uncertain.
 Following the precedent established by England and other maritime nations, the federal government began its aid to ocean shipping with the overseas mail service.
 On March 3, 1845, Congress authorized the Postmaster General to invite bids on contracts to carry mail between the United States and abroad.
 Regular subsidized service between New York and Bremen, Havre, Liverpool and Panama was established under the Act of 1845.
 Subsidy payments averaged between $19,250 and $35,000 per round trip, and aggregated government expenditures to 1858 amounted to $14,400,000.

 This development led to the formation of the U.S. Mail Steamship Company and the Pacific Mail Steamship Company.

 The 1850s

 Almost as revolutionary as the gradual substitution of steam for sailing vessels was the very gradual substitution of iron and later steel ships for those of wood.
-With an abundance of coal and iron close to the sea, with skilled mechanics and cheap labor, Great Britain forged ahead from the start.
-Already by 1853 one-fourth of the tonnage built in Great Britain were steamships and more than one-fourth were built of iron.
+With an abundance of coal and iron close to the sea and skilled mechanics and cheap labor, Great Britain forged ahead from the start.
+By 1853, one-fourth of the tonnage built in Great Britain were steamships and more than one-fourth were built of iron.
 In the same year 22 percent of American tonnage was constructed for steamships, but scarcely any iron ships were built here.
 The Yankee ship builder, overconfident in the recognized superiority of his inimitable clipper ship, was blinded to the fact that the future of the sea was for the nation which could build the cheapest and the best iron steamships.